 By optimizing experiences on its 35 websites, Amsterdam-based Travix has been able to secure double-digit growth for the past three years.
 Every customer query Travix receives is transmitted to an average of four queries to Global Distribution Systems, or GDSs, each of which contacts hundreds of airlines to produce information that Travix filters and sorts in real time.
 The GDSs often use slow, decades-old technology, so Travix stays competitive by ensuring its own processing is done with maximum efficiency.

 “Our customers expect a modern, fast system with a lot of convenience, but we often have to deal with 30 year old systems from our content providers.
 Our challenge is to make something that is slow and old fashioned look fast and modern.
 And because we’re in a highly competitive market, margins are thin, so small differences really matter.
-Google Compute Engine (powered by Kubernetes) gives us the flexibility to respond to demand.” — Stephan Vinkenborg, Head of Software Engineering, Travix International
+Google Kubernetes Engine (powered by Kubernetes) gives us the flexibility to respond to demand.” — Stephan Vinkenborg, Head of Software Engineering, Travix International

 Finding flights for customers – fast